rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 ### preventStorage

 Indicates whether or not to prevent a route from storage in history.
-Possible values: 'true' or 'false' (default).
+Possible values: `true` or `false` (default).

 ### clearHistory

 Indicates whether or not to reset the history of a route when that route is visited.
-Possible values: 'true' or 'false' (default).
+Possible values: `true` or `false` (default).

 ### reuseInstance

 Indicates whether or not to reuse the current Page instance.
-Possible values: 'true' (default) or 'false'.
+Possible values: `true` (default) or `false`.

 When the new hash that you navigate to, shares the same route and the previous: